clojupyter/clojupyter/doc/conda-installing.md

 ## Using Conda: Upgrading Clojupyter

-Conda enables you upgrade packages using the `conda` subcommand 'update':
+Conda enables you upgrade packages using the `conda` subcommand `update`:

 ```
 > conda list | grep clojupyter